-David Anderson is using molecular genetic techniques to map and functionally dissect neural circuits that underlie emotional behaviors, such as aggression and defensive behaviors, in both mice and fruit flies.
-These innate behavioral responses and associated internal states (such as arousal) form the evolutionary underpinnings of emotional behavior in higher organisms.
-These studies may ultimately lead to a deeper understanding of human psychiatric disorders.
+David Anderson is using molecular genetically based techniques to map and functionally dissect neural circuits that underlie emotional behaviors, such as aggression and defensive behaviors, in both mice and fruit flies.
+These innate behavioral responses and associated internal states form the evolutionary underpinnings of emotional behavior in higher organisms.
+These studies may ultimately aid in a better understanding of human psychiatric disorders.

 Research in this laboratory is aimed at understanding the neurobiology of emotion.
 We seek to elucidate how fundamental properties common to emotion states, such as scalability (the graded nature of emotional intensity), persistence, valence, and generalizability, are encoded in the circuitry and chemistry of the brain, and how these internal states combine with sensory stimuli to elicit specific emotional behaviors, such as fear or aggression.
 Our work employs molecular genetic tools to mark, map, and manipulate specific circuits to determine how identifiable populations of neurons contribute in a causal manner to behavior.
 These studies are complemented by the use of electrophysiology and functional imaging to measure activity in neural circuits.
 We use mice and the fruit fly Drosophila melanogaster as model organisms, because these experimental systems offer complementary advantages and disadvantages.
 A comparative approach may also highlight conserved features of neural circuit organization relevant to the encoding of emotion states and associated behaviors.

 Research using the laboratory mouse Mus musculus focuses on understanding the neural circuitry of fear/anxiety and aggression.